-You will also be asked for a “Subject” and “Description” outlining the details of your request—as well as any attachments related to the removal.
-Once everything is entered, click “Submit.”
+You will also be asked to complete the fields “Subject” and “Description,” outlining the details of your request, as well as any attachments related to the removal.
+Once you have completed everything, click “Submit.”

-Removing your profile from Premium usually takes around three days or so, unless there’s an issue with the info you provided.
-Be sure to keep your request # handy should your listing bubble back up in the future.
+Removing your profile from Whitepages Premium usually takes around three days, unless there’s an issue with the info you provided.
+Once you receive the removal confirmation, make sure to check that all the information has been deleted.
+Be sure to keep your request confirmation handy should your listing bubble back up at some point.

-But just because your Whitepages listing has been erased doesn’t mean your personal data is in the clear—not by a long shot.
+But just because your Whitepages listing has been erased, it doesn’t mean your personal data is in the clear.

-Whitepages is just one of hundreds if not thousands of data aggregators throughout the web, companies who specialize in exploiting your background and personal info for a profit.
+Whitepages is just one of hundreds of data aggregators that specialize in exploiting your background and personal info for a profit.

-And because public records are, well, public, and social is social, there’ll be no shortage of people-search platforms gathering your data for the foresseable future, ensuring Whitepages-like sites will continue to pop up in search and expose your info without decisive action.
+So learning how to remove your information from Whitepages is just the first step in securing your online privacy.
+Because public records are, well, public, and social is social, there’ll be no shortage of people-search platforms gathering your data for the foreseeable future, ensuring Whitepages-like sites will continue to pop up in search and expose your info.

-Unfortunately, navigating to each data-aggregate’s opt-out procedure and performing each step to the letter can be a tedious, time-consuming process.
-Even finding the page to begin removal on a site like Whitepages can be a chore, simply because it’s not in the platform’s interest to make information removal easy.
+Unfortunately, navigating to each data-aggregation site opt-out procedure and following each step can be a tedious, time-consuming process.
+Even finding the page to begin the removal process on a site like Whitepages can be a chore, simply because it’s not in the platform’s interest to make information removal easy.

-Add the fact that getting your personal records removed isn’t always guaranteed, and you’ve got a frustrating, energy-draining endeavor that forces many to throw up their hands and give up altogether.
+Add the fact that getting your personal records removed isn’t always guaranteed, and you’ve got a frustrating, energy-draining endeavor that forces many to give up altogether.

-And because personal listings are everywhere and so easy to find in search, the only surefire way to protect yourself and your family is by monitoring and managing your online reputation.
+The only surefire way to protect yourself and your family from data-aggregate websites like Whitepages.com is by monitoring and managing your online reputation.

-The right tools and ORM strategy can help you not only overcome the challenges of personal data removal, but also give you control over what friends, coworkers, bosses and foes find when they search your name on the web, ensuring private info stays private and your identity remains in your hands.
+The right tools and strategy can help you overcome the challenges of personal data removal, and give you control over what friends, co-workers, and managers find when they search your name on the web, ensuring private info stays private and your identity remains in your hands.

-Now that you have an answer to “how do I remove my information from Whitepages?,” what’s the next step?
+Now that you have an answer to "how to remove from White Pages?", what's the next step?

 How do you ensure your sensitive personal data not only stays out of search results, but can't threaten your brand or identity in the future?